codegeek004/django_tutorial/README.md

         asgi.py
         wsgi.py
 ```
-By default there are these files in the project.
-You can create multiple applications in django all at once.< br / >
+<p>By default there are these files in the project.
+You can create multiple applications in django all at once.<br></p>
 ldknwkejb